 Everybody loves a freebie.
 Who wouldn't?
 A free domain is great and we love that, because if you are just starting out, you can just go for a casual domain.
 More than that, however, is the $250 you get in free advertising credit for use with any Business package or above.

 4. Let's Encrypt

 Recently, IM has also implemented Let's Encrypt functionality on their services.
-SSL certificates are now implemented and available very nicely via AutoSSL providers.
+Free SSL certificates are now implemented and available very nicely via AutoSSL providers.
 As soon as the certificate is about to expire, it is automatically renewed.
 We've implemented this on several of our sites and have found it to be very reliable.

 You can also see below what a difference there is between InMotion and other leading web hosting providers.
 You can see comparisons with BlueHost, GoDaddy, HostGator and Arvixe.

 Let's start with a little bit of a premise.
 You are looking at two leading hosting companies.
 We are not looking at cheap web host services here.

 But - you get what you pay for.
 Premium service demands premium pricing.
 But even at premium pricing, you'll find that neither of the services we are comparing come close to managed services such as Kinsta or WP Engine.

 If you are looking for the cheapest hosting services - you might as well go elsewhere.
 However, given all of the premium services being offered by both companies, you are really getting a fantastic deal out of both companies.

 They also both provide such features as unlimited space, bandwidth, domains, data backups, security, email accounts, CPanel, SSD drives, etc.

 InMotion Hosting Pricing